bcgov/GDX-Analytics/microservices/google-api/README.md

 ## Google My Business API Loader microservice
 The `google_mybusiness.py` script pulling the Google My Business API data for locations according to the accounts specified in `google_mybusiness.json`.
 The metrics from each location are consecutively recorded as `.csv` files in S3 and then copied to Redshift.

-Google makes location insights data available for a time range spanning 18 months ago to 2 days ago.
+Google makes location insights data available for a time range spanning 18 months ago to 2 days ago (as tests have determined to be a reliable "*to date*").
+From the Google My Business API [BasicMetricsRequest reference guide](https://developers.google.com/my-business/reference/rest/v4/BasicMetricsRequest):
+> The maximum range is 18 months from the request date.
+In some cases, the data may still be missing for days close to the request date.
+Missing data will be specified in the metricValues in the response.

 The script iterates each location for the date range specified on the date range specified by config keys `start_date` and `end_date`.
 If no range is set (those key values are left as blank strings), then the script attempts to query for the full range of data availability.

 ### Configuration